14 Things Not to Say to a Family Diagnosed with Cancer

 The love and support of our friends and family has been so important to us and I am grateful for every person who has reached out and made this journey a little easier.
 I am not sharing this list to berate anyone, as I know it’s so difficult to know what to say, but to hopefully help people have a better idea of how to respond.
 It’s not until you are dealing with cancer that you have the insight to realise what well meaning words can do.

-Here are 14 things not to say to a family coping with cancer
+Here are 14 things not to say to a family coping with cancer:

 1. LET ME KNOW IF I CAN DO ANYTHING

 This is the most common comment people make and I know they genuinely mean it.
-The problem is, it is non-commital.
+The problem is, it is non-committal.
 It puts the responsibility back on the people dealing with cancer to ask for help, at a time when their energy is already depleted.
 Instead, try asking: What can I do to help?
 Or offer something specific like looking after the children or driving to the hospital.
 Even better, just do something.

 2. WERE THERE ANY SYMPTOMS?